last update 20 March 2013

 LINK

 No mention of Robert the Chemyst either here or in the 1840 York Whites Directory.
-The only description we have of what Robert did for a living comes posthumously from the 1859 wedding record of his son Joseph in Scarborough where he was described as a "druggist" - as Walmgate was one of the poorest slums in England, what this meant is open to speculation!
+In his and his son's wedding documents he was described as a "druggist" - as Walmgate was one of the poorest slums in England, what this meant is open to speculation, though he could of course have travelled to work in a city chemists' shop.

 1841 Census - Robert & Elizabeth Procter & Family in George St, Walmgate, York